uozrobotics/hackathon2025_ws/README.md

 * pull the latest image containing a ROS environment with all the workspace dependencies installed
 * build a local image based on the previous one but including a copy of your local user in order to execute every command using the same user as the host system
-* run the `compile` service that execute a `catkin build` command to compile everything
+* run the `compile` service that execute a `colcon build` command to compile everything

 If you modify some packages of the workspace, you need to re-execute this command regularly.